 A dip in this lagoon is a must

-8. The nightlife will keep you up all night and still wanting for more – head to Paceville.
+Surprisingly enough, Malta makes for a great tourist attraction.
+The vibe is such that it will keep you up all night and still wanting for more – head to Paceville.
 This island always has some or the other festivals celebrated all year around.
-While we were there, there was the Abode festival and Malta Tourism had arranged VIP passes for us for their beach party and the party at the Villa.
+While we were there, there was the Abode festival, and Malta Tourism had arranged VIP passes for us for their beach party and the party at the Villa.

 The crazy super energetic nightlife in Malta

-9. Popeye Village – yes, you guessed it right, I am talking about the spinach loving sailor.
+Now, if you are someone who has loved Popeye the sailor man, the Popeye Village should definitely be on your list of things to see in Malta.
 Ever since the 80s musical production of Popeye was set in the islands, this place has been bustling with tourists as there are loads of fun things to do for every age.